la2050/archive/_projects/2015/c3-center-for-connecting-the-community.md

   - City of Los Angeles
   - LAUSD
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How did you hear about this challenge?: 'Email ' Organization(s) name(s): Culture Shock Los Angeles Organization(s) mailing address(es): '4029 Pacific Ave. #7, San Pedro, CA 90731' Organization(s) website(s): www.CultureShockLA.org
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' Organization(s) name(s): Culture Shock Los Angeles Organization(s) mailing address(es): '4029 Pacific Ave. #7, San Pedro, CA 90731' Organization(s) website(s): www.CultureShockLA.org